mastergray/type-spec/src/TypeSpec/README.md

 ### Methods

-#### `prop(name: string, pred: Function, defaultValue?: any): TypeSpec`
+#### `prop(name: string, constraint: Function | TypeSpec, defaultValue?: any): TypeSpec`
 - **Parameters**:
   - `name`: The name of the property to define or modify.
-  - `pred`: A predicate function that validates the property's value.
+  - `constraint`: A predicate function or `TypeSpec` instance that validates the property's value.
   - `defaultValue`: Optional; the default value for the property when not provided.
 - **Returns**: The `TypeSpec` instance, allowing for method chaining.
-- **Description**: Defines a property with a validation predicate.
+- **Description**: Defines a property with a validation predicate or `TypeSpec`.
 Throws errors if the property name or predicate fails validations, or if there is an attempt to redefine a property that conflicts with inherited properties.

 #### `constant(name: string, value: any): TypeSpec`
 - **Parameters**: